-Submissions will begin in January 2019.
+Submissions will begin January 2, 2019.
 Please check back periodically for updates.
 Thank you.

 The IES Illumination Awards are comprised of four parallel program categories:

 The Control Innovation Award, sponsored by the Lighting Controls Association

 Advanced lighting control solutions can provide significant energy savings, flexibility and other benefits in buildings.
 This prestigious award recognizes good lighting projects that exemplify the effective use of lighting controls in nonresidential applications.
 Guidelines suggestive of what to include in your submission are available.

 Illumination Award for Interior Lighting Design, sponsored by Edwin Guth